discourse/discourse-subscriptions/README.md

 A Plan is how you charge your users for the Product.
 Plans have rates, billing intervals and trial periods.
 A Product may have multiple Plans.
 For example: a yearly and a monthly Plan.
 You can't change plans much once they are created but you can archive them and create new ones.

+Together, Products and Plans make up subscriptions.

+## How to set up your Discourse app for subscriptions.

+### Set up your payment gateway.

+Firstly, you'll need an account with the [Stripe](https://stripe.com) payment gateway.
+This is how you take your payments.
+When you get a moment, take a look at Stripe's documentation.
+But for now, you can set up an account in test mode and see how it all works without making any real transactions.
+Then, if you're happy with how everything works, you can start taking real transactions.
+See below for test credit card numbers.

+### Set up your user groups in Discourse

 ## Testing

 Test with these credit card numbers: